 Open homes and private viewings are allowed at alert level 2, and you can travel between regions to attend them.
 Make sure you follow the health guidelines above, including maintaining 2-metre physical distancing and hygiene etiquette.
-No group attending an open home can have more than 10 people.

 If you attend an open home, the agent will make sure there are measures in place to allow for physical distancing considering the layout and size of a property, for example, staggering entry to the property and managing queues.
-There can be no more than 10 people, including the agent, inside the home at any one time.

 You will need to supply the full contact details of all the people in your group for contact tracing purposes.